Emergency CARE Fund (Cornellians Aiding and Responding to Employees)

-- CARE Fund Now Providing Travel Assistance to Employees Seeking Care in NYC: If you are needing to travel to New York City for medical care or other emergencies, please contact email@example.com for information about travel assistance.
+- Travel Assistance to Employees Seeking Care in NYC: If you are needing to travel to New York City for medical care or other emergencies, please contact firstname.lastname@example.org for information about travel assistance.

-The Cornell University Emergency CARE Fund is a program offering financial assistance to faculty and staff who have experienced a non-recurring sudden or emergency-related financial hardship due to an unforeseen or unavoidable event.
+The Emergency CARE Fund is a program offering financial assistance to faculty and staff who have experienced a non-recurring sudden or emergency-related financial hardship due to an unforeseen or unavoidable event.

-Emergency CARE is administered confidentially through the Department of Inclusion and Workforce Diversity (DIWD) in conjunction with the university’s Faculty and Staff Assistance Program.
+The program is administered confidentially through the Office of Human Resources.
 Financial assistance provided through the Fund is intended to assist faculty and staff with immediate, essential expenses by providing one time funds to address the faculty or staff member’s emergency financial challenge.
 The Emergency CARE Fund program is not designed to address ongoing financial challenges and is not a loan that requires the funds to be reimbursed.

-The Emergency CARE Fund program is funded through the generous donations of faculty, staff and others who are interested in supporting faculty and staff who are in financial need due to an unplanned circumstance.
+The Emergency CARE Fund program is funded through the generous donations of faculty, staff and others who are interested in supporting employees who are in financial need due to an unplanned circumstance.
 Applicants who are approved for funding may receive between $200 and $1,500 depending on the circumstances.

 What are the criteria for eligibility? -